Chicago-Artist-Guide/cag-backend-api/README.md

 # Chicago Artist Guide Backend API Project

+I led my team at the Chicago Artist Guide in creating this backend API that powers our frontend react application using tools including: Java, Kotlin, Spring Boot, Docker, Postgres.
+The Chicago Artist Guide web app is a place for Chicago theatre companies, individual artists, and communities to come together and facilitates the casting process for theatre organizations.

-## To run this project you'll need to install these free apps:
+## To develop on and run this project you'll need to install these free apps:

 - Intellij IDEA Community Edition: https://www.jetbrains.com/idea/download/#section=windows
 - Docker: https://docs.docker.com/get-docker/